yfractal/blog/blog/2025-01-15-non-blocking-stack-profiler.md

-# SDB: a Non-Blocking Ruby Stack Profiler
+# How SDB Scans the Ruby Stack Without the GVL

 ## Introduction